Code-Institute-Submissions/ZahraSadiq-Milestone4-PosterBay_SeptResub/README.md

 ### 5. Shopper Goals

-* As a Shopper, I want to be able to View a list of products so that I can Identify the price, description, product rating, product image and available size
+* As a Shopper, I want to be able to View a list of products so that I can Identify the price, description, and product image
 * As a Shopper, I want to be able to View individual product details so that I can make an informed decision about the product
 * As a Shopper, I want to be able to Easily view the total of my purchases at any time so that I can Stay within my allocated budget
-* As a Shopper, I want to be able to Sort the list of available products so that I can Identify the best priced and categorically sorted products
-* As a Shopper, I want to be able to Sort a specific category of products so that I can find the best-priced  in a specific category or sort the products in the category by artist ad design
+* As a Shopper, I want to be able to Sort the list of available products so that I can Identify the prints based on a specific artist or design
-* As a Shopper, I want to be able to Sort multiple categories of products simultaneously so that I can Find the best-priced products across categories i.e. design or artist
 * As a Shopper, I want to be able to Search for a product by name or description so that I can quickly Find a specific product I'd like to purchase
 * As a Shopper, I want to be able to Easily see what I've searched for and the number of results so that i can Quickly decide whether the product I want is available
 * As a Shopper, I want to be able to Easily select the quantity of the a product when purchasing it so that I can Ensure I dont select the wrong quantity